Strategic Horizon Mapping: A Workshop Framework for Product Teams Who Need to See Beyond the Next Quarter

 The Abundance Paradox: Why Having Enough Is Never Enough

-For a long time growing up, I don’t ever recall being ‘well off’.
-My parents worked, and gave what little they had to myself and my sibling.
-I went through the state education system, took loans for university and entered the world of work.
 I spent decades struggling financially.
 The kind of struggle where every decision comes with a calculation, where “enough” felt like a distant fantasy rather than an achievable state.
 Then something shifted.
 Through partnership, shared resources, and finally earning a stable income, I found myself in a place I’d never been before: financially secure.

 The Problem With “Enough”